HugoLis/hugolis.github.io/controlly.md

 ## Support

 #### The app is not working on macOS Monterey
-Unfortunatelly, Controlly is not compatible with macOS Monterey.
+Unfortunately, Controlly is not compatible with macOS Monterey.
 This system limited the use of APIs that are key to the app and this is something outside of my control.
 I would suggest trying alternative apps, like [Enjoyable].

 [Enjoyable]: https://yukkurigames.com/enjoyable/